Tufts-Technology-Services/tf-f5-vip-components-module/README.md

   # this structure is passed into the module and also
   # reused for node creation outside of the module
   UNIQUENAME_node_map = {
-    # this key currently isn't used in the module, but might be at a future date.
+    # the keys in this dictionary (e.g. "01", "02" etc) are not used for anything.
-    # any value will work here, as long as they're unique.
+    # you may use anything you like for the keys, as long as they're unique.
     "01" = {
-      name        = "hostname1.example.com",
+      name        = "tf-hostname1.example.com",  # yes use "tf-" prefix here
-      description = "host 1",
-      address     = "a.b.c.d",
+      description = "hostname1.example.com",     # no "tf-" prefix here.
+It's added automatically in the `_node` declaration down below address     = "a.b.c.d",

       # this controls how the node is added/updated to the pool: